Metroynome/deadlocked-patch-loader/README.md

 Why not just use a cheat device?
 This is more fun.
 And this way I can just share a save file with an edited patch.bin file for others to play right away.

 ## Current Progress
 1. Current code in `Codes/main.c` is Infinite Health/Moon Jump.
-It does work in Local play and in campaign.
+It works in Single Player only.
 2. Will add actual codes that contribute to the Chaos mod as time continues.

 # How To Use